SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * need to test branch, not master!

+* move common field syncing such as modified/created/contentitemid to graphsyncpart?

 * disable cloning taxonomies?? backdoor to creating a draft taxonomy (although it works, so perhaps we leave it)

 * pass part instances to syncers, rather than jobjects??